terrastruct/d2-obsidian/README.md

 ### Installing D2

-D2 must be installed for this plugin to work, for instructions on how to install D2, click [here](https://github.com/terrastruct/d2#install)
+D2 must be installed for this plugin to work, for instructions on how to install D2, click [here](https://github.com/terrastruct/d2#install).

+In the future, we will release a version of this Plugin that allows the user to choose either a local or server version of D2.

 ### Configuring the Plugin